MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/network-protection.md

 | Malicious   |   Web threats  |
 | Phishing  |   Web threats  |

-For additional information, see [Troubleshoot endpoint blocks](web-protection-overview.md#troubleshoot-endpoint-blocks)
+For more information, see [Troubleshoot endpoint blocks](web-protection-overview.md#troubleshoot-endpoint-blocks)

 You can use the resulting list of URLs and IPs to determine what would have been blocked if the device was in block mode, as well as which feature blocked them.
 Review each item on the list to identify URLS or IPs whether any are necessary to your environment.
 If you find any entries that have been audited which are critical to your environment, create an Indicator to allow them in your network.
 Allow URL / IP indicators take precedence over any block.

-Once you have created an Indicator you can look at resolving the underlying issue:
+Once you've created an Indicator you can look at resolving the underlying issue:

 - Smart screen – request review
 - Indicator – modify existing indicator